squinkylabs/SquinkyVCV/docs/booty-shifter.md

 ![Intro 3 image](./intro-3-110.png)

-[Polygate](./polygate.md) is an eight channel get generator.
+[Polygate](./polygate.md) is an eight channel gate generator.
 It takes polyphonic CV and Gate as inputs, and outputs eight mono gate signals.
-Design for triggering drums from a polyphonic sequencer, it also has many less obvious uses.
+Designed for triggering drums from a polyphonic sequencer, it also has many less obvious uses.

-[Slade](./slew4.md) has eight identical channels of lag/anti-pop/envelope generator/VCA.
+[Slade](./slew4.md) has eight identical channels of lag/anti-pop/envelope generator/VCA, and flexible submixing.
 Very low CPU, as always.

 [Gray Code](./gray-code.md).
 Think of it as a semi-random clock divider.
 Or not.
 Gray codes have the cool property that only one bit changes at a time.
 Having only one "thing" change at a time can be interesting for music, so we are hoping you will find some good things to do with it.